alexyuly/chil/README.md

 **Native code** is any code which is used to implement delegates of a leaf object, for a particular runtime environment which is supported by a Chil runtime engine.

 A leaf object is constructed from a "component function", which defines the streams and delegates of a leaf component.
-For example, a Node.js implementation of an `add` component might look like this:
+For example, a Node.js implementation of an "add" component might look like this:

 ```js
 module.exports = (object) => ({